Reloaded-Project/Reloaded.Memory/Docs/Getting-Started.md

 Pretty much this is all you need to know.

 Play around with the classes yourself and discover what you can do.
 Everything below is extra.

+## Small Performance Note

+At the current moment, **ArrayPtr** and **FixedArrayPtr** offer both an indexer `[]` and `Get` + `Set` methods for reading and/or writing data.
+It should be noted, that due to reduced copying, the `Get` + `Set` methods are technically faster than the indexer in performance.
+That said, the difference extremely miniscule and would not be noticed even in benchmarks unless you run many thousands of read/write calls in a loop; it is an optional micro optimization you may wish to make though in certain applications.

 ## Source Code Samples